mpv-player/mpv/DOCS/man/en/af.rst

         available controls and their valid ranges are printed.
 This eliminates the use of 'analyseplugin' from the LADSPA SDK.

-comp
-    Compressor/expander filter usable for microphone input.
-Prevents artifacts on very loud sound and raises the volume on very low sound.
-This filter is untested, maybe even unusable.

-gate
-    Noise gate filter similar to the comp audio filter.
-This filter is untested, maybe even unusable.

 karaoke
     Simple voice removal filter exploiting the fact that voice is usually recorded with mono gear and later 'center' mixed onto the final audio